baskaure/e-commerce/README.md

 ## Usage Guidelines

-- Use the `exploratory.ipynb` notebook for initial data exploration and visualizations.
 - Use the `final_analysis.ipynb` notebook for detailed analysis and summary statistics.
-- Utilize the functions in `data_loader.py` to load your CSV files and `visualizations.py` for creating plots.
+- Utilize the functions in `data_loader.py` to load your CSV files

 ## License

-This project is licensed under the MIT License.